 Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-5-day students must call in by 8:30 AM and 3-day must call in by 7:30 AM.
+5-day and 3-day students must call in by 8:30 AM.
+Students who will be late or absent and do not call in time will be placed on the "No Call, No Show" (NCNS) list.
+Students are only allowed to be on the NCNS list three (3) days per month before disciplinary action may occur as determined by and at the discretion of the Education Leader, Future Professional Advisor or Director. - Students must request time off from school from the Future Professional Advisor, Education Leader or Director.

-- Students must request time off from school from the Future Professional Advisor, Education Leader or Director. - Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week and are considered to be full-time and 3-day minimum of ten and half (10.5) hours per day Thursday through Friday and nine hours on Saturday, 30 hours per week.
-Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year. - Lunches and breaks are scheduled for all students.
-5-day students will take two (2) ten minute breaks and one (1) 30 minutes for lunch and 3-day students will take four (4) ten minutes breaks and one (1) 30 minute lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
+- Cosmetology 5-day students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week and are considered to be full-time and 3-day minimum of nine and a half (9.5) hours per day Thursday through Friday and seven and a half (7.5) hours on Saturday, 26.5 hours per week. - Cosmetology Instructor (1563 & 650) students are required to be in attendance a minimum of seven (7) hours per day, 37.5 hours per week and are considered to be full-time and 3-day minimum of nine and a seven (7) hours per day Monday through Wednesday, 22.5 hours per week. - Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year. - Lunches and breaks are scheduled for all students.
+5-day students will take two (2) ten minute breaks and one (1) 30 minutes for lunch and 3-day students will take three (3) ten minutes breaks and one (1) 30 minute lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.